 The best first aid for snakebite is your cell phone.
 Calling ahead to an area hospital as the victim is on his or her way allows the medical team to prepare antivenin.
 Antivenin -- sometimes called antivenom -- is the primary way hospitals treat snakebites.
 It's very effective because the majority of snakebite victims in the United States manage to reach a medical facility within 30 minutes to two hours of being bitten [source: Juckett].

-For more information about snakebites and venom, sink your fangs into the links on the next page.
+For more information about snakebites and venom, sink your fangs into the links below.